 The third-party debtor information is also very effective, as it provides the creditor with information about the existence and value of the attached claim in a relatively straightforward manner.

-On the other hand, enforcement in intangible assets or real estate is very time-consuming, so that the creditor should expect the proceedings to take up to a year or more when it comes to foreclosure sale.
-In addition, the costs incurred are higher compared to the other types of enforcement, as in some cases costs for expert opinions must first be advanced by the creditor.
-The debtor can defend himself or herself during the enforcement proceedings and thus delay the entire proceedings to the detriment of the creditor.
-On the other hand, enforcement in immovable property is a highly effective means of applying pressure to the debtor, as it is capable of jeopardising the debtor's creditworthiness (eg, with a financing bank).
+On the other hand, enforcement in intangible assets or real estate is very time-consuming, so the creditor should expect the proceedings to take up to a year or more when it comes to the foreclosure sale.
+In addition, the costs incurred are higher than other types of enforcement, as in some cases, costs for expert opinions must first be advanced by the creditor.
+The debtors can defend themselves during the enforcement proceedings and thus delay the entire proceedings to the detriment of the creditor.
+On the other hand, enforcement of immovable property is a highly effective means of applying pressure to the debtor, as it can jeopardise the debtor's creditworthiness (eg, with a financing bank).